devq-ai/dfinni/USERGUIDE.md

 ### First Login

 1. **Access the System**
-   - Open your web browser and navigate to the PFINNI dashboard
+   - Open your web browser and navigate to http://localhost:3000
    - You'll see the login screen with the cyber-themed interface
+   - The system uses Clerk authentication for secure access

 2. **Login Credentials**
-   - Enter your assigned email address
-   - Enter your secure password
+   - **Default Admin Account:**
+     - Email: admin@example.com
+     - Password: Admin123!
-   - Click "Sign In" to access the dashboard
+   - Enter your credentials and click "Sign In"

-3. **Password Reset (If Required)**
-   - If prompted for a password reset, create a new secure password
-   - Requirements: 8+ characters, uppercase, lowercase, numbers, special characters
-   - Click "Reset Password" to complete the process
+3. **Authentication Security**
+   - Secure JWT token-based authentication
+   - Session management with automatic timeout
+   - All data transmission is encrypted

 ### Navigation Basics